Khaalex1/Kalman_Filter_Application_Ex/README.md

 - TP5 : Linear estimation : Kalman's correction
 - TP6 : Complete Kalman filter : correction and prediction
 - TP7 : Kalman's filter application to the localization of a robot
-- BE : Assessment made with my colleague and friend Hadrien BONTEMPS on a SLAM problematic (last pages of the pdf).
-Report in French provided
+- BE : Assessment made with my colleague and friend Hadrien BONTEMPS on a SLAM problematic (last pages of the pdf)